-A consortium of infrastructure specialists required our expertise to support its bid to take over the role of the corporation to build the motorway.
+A consortium of infrastructure specialists required our expertise at JLL to support its bid to take over the role of the corporation to build the motorway.

-In particular, it required us to identify the most likely locations along the motorway where population and jobs growth would occur based on our observations of residential and employment land uses.
+In particular, it required us to identify the most likely locations along the motorway where population and jobs growth would occur based on our observations of residential and employment land use development.

-We have tracked key real estate markets since 1970 and this has remained our core advantage in providing government and non-government clients advice and growth forecasts.
+At JLL, we have tracked key real estate markets since 1970 and this has remained our core advantage in providing government and non-government clients with strategic consulting, advice and growth forecasts.

 To determine future residential demand, we reviewed historic population and development growth rates across Sydney, paying close attention to the drivers of this growth, and combining this with detailed analyses of each precinct.

-Meanwhile, our review of jobs growth took into account the multiple uses for employment land including they key uses of office, retail, industrial and education.
+Meanwhile, our review of jobs growth took into account the multiple uses for employment land use development including the key uses of office, retail, industrial and education.

-Ultimately, we were able to meet our client’s ambition with a highly detailed assessment which outlined the potential for growth in a large swathe of Sydney and its implications for WestConnex.
+Ultimately, we were able to meet our client’s ambition with a highly detailed assessment which outlined the potential for growth and strong investment strategy in a large swathe of Sydney and its implications for WestConnex.